The Wiccan Web: Synopsis

 The next chapter of The Wiccan Web repurposes existing neopagan ritual for technology.
 It rewrites a number of Wiccan creeds to fit the book's theme; the Wiccan Rede, a version of the Golden Rule, and the Charge of the Goddess are rewritten into the "Web Wiccan Rede" and the "Charge of the Cyber Goddess" respectively.
 The Wiccan practitioner Barbara Fisher described the latter rewrite as done "so poorly that it comes across as parody".
 The book then lists many ancient gods and goddesses from sources such as Celtic, Greco-Roman, and Egyptian mythology, describing ways the reader could invoke them for technomagical purposes, including multiple deities for ritual cybersex.
 These include the Celtic warrior queen Medb, alongside more conventional love and lust deities.

 The book discusses netiquette, both general and neopagan-specific.
 As well as overviewing subjects of general interest to internet users, such as internet safety, interacting with new users, and dealing with flame wars, it discusses examples specific to Wiccans, such as etiquette for participating in an online ritual.
 The Wiccan Web lists many contemporary acronyms and emoticons, and proposes a number of new ones specific to Wiccan communities.
 The book ends by explaining how to set up a personal web page and by listing many contemporary neopagan websites, including both the authors' personal websites.

 Publication and reception

+Reading it was like watching a train wreck in slow motion; I wanted to cry out and stop the impending doom, but could do nothing but keep turning pages and watch the silliness unfold.